Friday, July 21, 2017

 Proteque - Graphics

-Now check out these screenshots for an idea of what the Atari ST #demoscne is cable of knocking out.
-Remember, YouTube is good, but nothing beats the experience of using a real Atari ST/e computer. #JustSaying :p
+Now check out these screenshots for an idea of what the Atari ST #demoscne is capable of knocking out.
+Remember, YouTube is good, but nothing beats the experience of using a real Atari ST/e computer.

 Saturday, July 08, 2017

-P-47 was released in 1988 by Firebird and is based on the popular Jaleco arcade game.
-There are several levels through a wide variety of landscapes so put on your Biggles outfit because you're about to reach for the skies.
+P-47 was released in 1988 by Firebird and is based on the Jaleco arcade game.
+There are several levels through a variety of landscapes, so put on your Biggles outfit because you're about to reach for the skies.

-Any shoot 'em up needs decent scrolling, awesome controls and lots of enemies to kill which P-47 has by the bucket load.
-It's immediately obvious the teamwork that went into development has certainly paid off with a quality product: choose either a 50/60Hz display with smooth parallax scrolling, great graphics throughout and fast sprites that honour the original.
+Any shoot 'em up needs decent scrolling, awesome controls, and enemies to kill.
+P-47 has this by the bucketload.
+It's immediately obvious that the teamwork that went into development has certainly paid off.
+Choose either a 50/60Hz display with smooth parallax scrolling, great graphics throughout, and fast sprites that honour the original.
 Funky chipmusic plays alongside the pizazz sound effects, both of which are great.

-The action is hectic as the planes whizz into view and tanks blasting artillery - they're just asking for a MOAB!!
-Other levels have us flying through sunset clouds, pyramids, and over the seas - I love the missiles which emerge from underwater.
-Strangely, the bosses are easy to defeat by simply positioning yourself in a safe place and repeatedly dropping a payload of bombs.
-Each level varies but the concept remains the same: fly, avoid, panic, and kill everything.
+The action is hectic as the planes whizz into view and tanks blast artillery - they're just asking for a MOAB!!
+Other levels have us flying through sunset clouds, pyramids, and over the seas (I love the missiles, which emerge from underwater).
+Oddly, the bosses are easy to defeat by positioning in a safe place and repeatedly dropping a payload of bombs.
+Each level varies, but the concept remains: fly, avoid, panic, and kill everything.

-Where P-47 fails is the frustratingly high difficulty because your screen will always be cluttered with many baddies and a collision is inevitable.
-Stick with it; collect the power-ups, learn the enemy's attack pattern and keep on firing - practice makes perfect!!
-Sure, this is imperfect but it's also one I really enjoy and a darn challenging shoot 'em up.
+Where P-47 fails is the frustratingly great difficulty - the screen will always be cluttered with many baddies, and a collision is inevitable.
+Stick with it; collect the power-ups, learn the enemy's attack pattern, and keep on firing.
+Sure, this is imperfect, but it's also one I really enjoy and a darn challenging shoot 'em up.

-Stonish has the game on floppy disk and I recommend New Order #20 Menu CD.
+• Atari Legend has the floppies, and I recommend New Order #20 Menu CD.

 Thursday, July 06, 2017